itswadesh/foodfire/README.md

 ## Features

 ### Coding & Deployment
+  - Using firebase `firestore` database with realtime update
   - Single page progressive ecommerce app using VueJs
-  - 100 light house score (PWA)
   - Offline enabled
   - Progressive images with lazy loading
   - All assets(js,css,images) are precached for a faster user experience
   - Modular coding structure
-  - Easy deployment to production server
+  - Auto deploy to Netlify production server
   - Better and cleaner JavaScript code
   - Simplified installation and configuration
-  - Installable without app store
   - Reliable: Load fast and provide offline experience
   - Fast: Respond quickly to user actions
   - Engaging: Feel like a native app on mobile devices